-Founded in 2016, the Human Flourishing Program at Harvard's Institute for Quantitative Social Science aims to bring together knowledge from various academic fields on topics fundamental to human flourishing, and to develop and implement systematic approaches to the synthesis of knowledge across disciplines.
+Founded in 2016, the Human Flourishing Program at Harvard's Institute for Quantitative Social Science aims to study and promote human flourishing, and to develop systematic approaches to the synthesis of knowledge across disciplines.

 Many topics that are fundamental to human well-being such as happiness itself, or virtue, religious community, meaning, and purpose have traditionally been viewed as principally falling within the purview of the humanities, often of philosophy or theology.
 However, a robust empirical research literature on these topics has now developed from sociology, political science, economics, education, psychology, medicine, public health, and other empirical sciences.

 Although interdisciplinary conferences and discussions are not uncommon, the question as to how to unite and synthesize our knowledge across numerous diverse disciplines remains largely unaddressed, with each discipline naturally showing favor towards its own approach, occasionally making use of the insights from other fields.
 The program’s research contributes to the broad question of how knowledge from the quantitative social sciences can be integrated with that of the humanities on questions of human flourishing and how best to carry out this synthesis of knowledge across disciplines.